-Authors: how I will create a great index for your book
+Authors: how I will work with you to create the best index

 Open book viewed from side with facing pages curled to create a love-heart